CCEE PPA Definitions¶

 -

-DataFrame–In case output_type = 'DataFrame', returns a DataFrame with the PPA definitions.
+DataFrame–In case output_type = 'DataFrame', returns a pandas DataFrame with the PPA definitions.
 The index will be a Multindex with the levels: spe_name and start.
 Columns will have the other attributes.

 -